 - How disinterested (1) or interested (5) are you in purchasing boosters for this game?
 (1=Not at all interested, 5=Extremely interested)

 - Please rate your agreement with the following statement: “I understand who this site is for.”
 (1=Strongly disagree, 5=Strongly agree)

 Here are some tips to keep in mind when you write rating scale questions:

 To avoid introducing bias into the response, it’s best to mention both ends of the spectrum as you ask your question (in this example, how difficult or easy).
-Including the both sides of the scale in the body of your question also reinforces the endpoints you’ve defined and lowers the chance that a user will misread your question.
+Including the both sides of the scale in the body of your question also reinforces the endpoints you’ve defined and lowers the chance that a participant will misread your question.

 Because we tend to think of the highest number as the positive point in a rating scale, we can easily overlook a scale that has been labeled the opposite way.

 The UserTesting Research Team has repeatedly observed participants providing a positive verbal response (i.e. “It was great!”), but clicking the “5 = Low Quality” radio button, despite the negative endpoint label.